Buy your council house (Right to Buy)

 You cannot purchase under the Right to Buy if any of the following exceptions apply:

-- You live in temporary housing on land due to be developed; or
+- You live in temporary housing on land due to be developed

 The amount of discount you can receive depends on the length of your tenancy and the type of property.
-The discount amount is currently capped at a maximum £80,900.
-Please note: if you buy your property, then sell it within five years, you must repay some of the discount to us.
+From 6 April 2023 the maximum discount you can get is £96,000, unless your home is in London where the maximum discount is £127,940.
+If you buy your property, then sell it within 5 years, you must repay some of the discount to us.

 Can you afford it?